mui/material-ui/docs/data/material/discover-more/backers/backers.md

 ### How is sponsorship money spent?

-Sponsorship money is used to fund software development, testing, documentation, and releases of the MUI software suite.
+Sponsorship money is used to fund open-source software development, testing, documentation, and releases of the projects.

 ### Is sponsorship required to use MUI's products?